215 S. Main Street,

 The old marquee, which was missing most of its glass was restored, and relit, once the pigeons that had long made it their home were evicted.

 The Ada Theatre reopened in late-1986 with “Top Gun”.
 Since then, renovations have been ongoing while the theatre continues as a first-run house, a rare still-operating classic single screen theater.
 The Millers celebrated the Ada’s 50th anniversary in 1998 by screening the Marx Brothers' classic “A Night at the Opera” along with shorts from the Three Stooges and Bugs Bunny.
 Admission harkened back to 1938 prices-a dime for children, and a quarter for adults.
+It was operated by M.E.
+Theatres, but is now independently operated.

 Just login to your account and subscribe to this theater